Fennec427/Project-Egress/README.md

 Paint tools and paint types will add a unique twist to the platforming by providing different abilities for the player to interact with!<br>

 Developed by Ethan Todd, Madeline Rosshirt, and Liam Bragg<br>
+Contact us at 'ethan.todd427@gmail.com', '', and '' respectively<br>
 Made with Unity